 Why not find that someone and give them what they want (and get a little cash in your pocket at the same time)?

-Why not sell books online and break into your very own “paperback piggybank”?
+Why not sell your books and break into your very own “paperback piggybank”?

 The Rise and Fall of “Used”